sebastien/mktmpl/README.md

 - [Tinpig](https://github.com/bit101/tinpig), has a centralized template respository and an interactive CLI.

-Compared to these *maketmpl* does not have the user-friendly interactive prompt to define conifguration variables (instead it edits the makefile configuration), nor does it have conditional templates (based on how you answered your questions).
-If you don't need these features and prefer a self-contained, simple alternative that integrates well with `make`, *maketmpl* might be the better option.
+Compared to these *mktmpl* does not have the user-friendly interactive prompt to define conifguration variables (instead it edits the makefile configuration), nor does it have conditional templates (based on how you answered your questions).
+If you don't need these features and prefer a self-contained, simple alternative that integrates well with `make`, *mktmpl* might be the better option.